KevinWilsonAT/KevinWilsonAT/README-en.md

 <a href="README.md"><img src="https://raw.githubusercontent.com/stevenrskelton/flag-icon/master/png/16/country-4x3/br.png"></a> | <img width="24px" src="https://raw.githubusercontent.com/stevenrskelton/flag-icon/master/png/16/country-4x3/us.png">
 </p>
-Graduated in Systems Analysis and Development in 2017, postgraduate in Teaching in Information Systems in 2023 and pursuing a postgraduate degree in Data Science and Artificial Intelligence in 2024.
+Graduated in Systems Analysis and Development in 2017, and pursuing a postgraduate degree in Data Science and Artificial Intelligence in 2024.

 I'm a Web and Sotfware Developer since 2023.
 I believe that in learning, in addition to programming efficiency,